Algebras of Information. An Axiomatic Foundation: The Boolean case

 We have shown that a support function defined on some join-semilattice $\mathcal{E} \subseteq \Psi$ of an information algebra $\Psi$ can have different kinds of exentsion, defined in terms of its values in $\mathcal{E}$.
 Similar and more results of this kind can be found in \cite{shafer79} in a more restricted context.

-\section{The Boolean Case}
+\section{The Boolean case}

-In this section, the information algebra $(\Psi,D;\leq,\bot,\cdot,\epsilon)$ is assumed to be \textit{Boolean}, that is, the semilattice $\Psi$ is in fact a Boolean algebra.
+In this section, the information algebra $(\Phi,\cdot,0,1;E)$ is assumed to be \textit{Boolean}, that is, the semilattice $(\Phi,\leq)$ is a Boolean lattice under information order.
 Everything said so far about random mappings, allocations of probability and support functions remains valid.
-However the Boolean nature of $\Psi$ allows to present an equivalent dual view to allocations of probability and support functions.
-This dual view comes from considering possibility sets and associated degrees of plausibility as introduced in Chapter \ref{sec:RandMap}.
+However the Boolean nature of $\Phi$ allows to present an equivalent dual view to allocations of probability and support functions.
+This dual view comes from considering possibility sets and associated degrees of plausibility as introduced in Section \ref{subsec:RanMaps}.
 In a general information algebra these concepts are of no particular interest, they are far less interesting and important than allocations of support and support functions.
 In the Boolean case however their status changes to one of equal importance and interest.

-Consider a random mapping $\Gamma$ from a probability space $(\Omega,\mathcal{A},P)$ to a Boolean information algebra $(\Psi,D;\leq,\bot,\cdot,\epsilon)$.
-Generalising the discussion in Section \ref{sec:SimpleRV} with respect to simple random variables, we define the set of assumptions $\omega$ under which a hypothesis $\psi \in \Psi$ its \textit{possible}, that is not excluded, by
+Consider a random mapping $\Gamma$ from a probability space $(\Omega,\mathcal{A},P)$ to a Boolean information algebra $\phi$.
+Generalising the discussion in Section \ref{subsec:SimpleRanMaps} with respect to simple random variables, we define the set of assumptions $\omega$ under which a hypothesis $\psi \in \Psi$ its \textit{possible}, that is not excluded, by

 Given, that the top element $0$ of the Boolean algebra $(\Psi,\leq)$ is considered to represent the contradiction, an assumption $\omega$ such that $\psi \cdot \Gamma(\omega) = 0$ must be considered as impossible, as excluded by the information contained in the random mapping $\Gamma$.
 Therefore, $p_{\Gamma}(\psi)$ is called the \textit{possibility set} of $\psi$, relative to the random mapping $\Gamma$.